deeplearning4j/deeplearning4j/quickstart.md

 We recommend that you join our [Gitter Live Chat](https://gitter.im/deeplearning4j/deeplearning4j) if you have questions or feedback.
 Even if you're feeling anti-social, feel free to lurk and learn.
 In addition, if you are brand-new to deep learning, we've included [a road map of what to learn when you're starting out](../deeplearningforbeginners.html).

+Deeplearning4j is an open-source project targetting professional Java developers familiar with production deployments, an IDE such as IntelliJ and an automated build tool such as Maven.
+Our tool will serve you best if you have those tools under your belt already.

 ## DL4J in a Few Easy Steps

 After those installs, if you can follow these steps, you'll be up and running (Windows users please see the [Walkthrough](#walk) section below):